datacamp/courses-introduction-to-python/chapter4.md

 `np_baseball` is coded for you; it's again a 2D `numpy` array with 3 columns representing height (in inches), weight (in pounds) and age (in years).

 `@instructions`
 - You managed to get hold of the changes in height, weight and age of all baseball players.
-It is available as a 2D `numpy` array, `updated`.
+It is available as a 2D `numpy` array, `

+`.
 Add `np_baseball` and `updated` and print out the result.
 - You want to convert the units of height and weight to metric (meters and kilograms respectively).
 As a first step, create a `numpy` array with three values: `0.0254`, `0.453592` and `1`.
 Name this array `conversion`.
 - Multiply `np_baseball` with `conversion` and print out the result.